Lyn Barnett: Later years

 In later years, she became reclusive.
 According to the Daily Telegraph, she would refuse to answer her phone.
 She was also a sufferer of the lung condition chronic obstructive pulmonary disease.

 Death

-She died some time in 2017.
+She died at some point in January or February 2017.
 Her body had been lying undiscovered for about a month.
 The last time she was seen alive was on 30 January.
 Police found her body on 27 February after neighbours sounded an alarm.
 Her friend Garvan Dormer who she had known for 40 years had last seen her in December 2016.
 He said she was feeling a bit down.
 Dormer wasn't even aware that she had died and he only found out about her death on Wednesday 19 July when he was included in her will.
 Even her younger sister Christine didn't know she had died until Lyn's nephew in New Zealand was contacted on 21 July.

 She was buried without a funeral.